Kudaes/rust_tips_and_tricks/README.md

 ```
 Then, all you have to do is to compile in release mode using `cargo build --release`.
 This info has been obtained from [this answer](https://stackoverflow.com/questions/29008127/why-are-rust-executables-so-huge) where you can also find additional tips on this topic.

-Take into account that you might not want to use some of those flags in your project by default (for example, `panic = 'abort'` will reduce de binary size by removing unwind data, making it impossible to recover from an unexpected exception).
-In my experience, the only flags that you can use without worrying at all are `opt-level = 'z'` and `strip = true`; for the others, make sure you test the resulting binary before using it on a production environment or a client.
+Take into account that you might not want to use some of those flags in your project by default (for example, `panic = 'abort'` will reduce de binary size by removing unwinding data, making it impossible to recover from an unexpected exception).
+In my experience, the only flag that you can use without worrying at all is `strip = true`; for the others, make sure you test the resulting binary before using it on a production environment or a client.

 ## Compile to dll
 Rust projects can be compiled to different artifacts: .lib, .exe, .dll, .so, etc. By default, in Windows your code will be compiled to .exe format, but I have found very useful to be able to compile my code into a native dll as I would do from other languages like C or C++.